tinalexander/tinalexander.github.io/notes/2024/07-july.md

 >
 > Question [00:46:40]
 >
-> Is there any talk about doing a financial assistance program for workers who may need to take leave if they are sick, or if they d
+> Is there any talk about doing a financial assistance program for workers who may need to take leave if they are sick, or if they do test positive?
 >
 > I know that's a concern with $75 a day, for getting the test is one thing, but what if they test positive?
 Is there additional assistance for them?
 >